 Interestingly, in the lead-up to the election, Labor also put forward an $80 million fund for a national “Hydrogen Highways” refuelling network.
 Hydrogen-powered vehicles aren’t that popular internationally, as there’s only a few cars available in regions where it’s viable to own and fuel one.

-That’s pretty much it for Labor’s entire electric vehicle policy
+That’s pretty much it for the government’s electric vehicle policy

-While the government does plan on developing a national electric vehicle strategy, These are the only policies that the federal government is putting forward at the time of writing.
+While the government does plan on developing a national electric vehicle strategy (with submissions closed on the matter), These are the only policies that the federal government is putting forward at the time of writing.
 The exemption of the fringe benefits tax hardly benefits anyone except for employers and businesses, and although it makes the prospect of electric company cars in Australia more attractive, it doesn’t address any of the fundamental problems with electric vehicles in Australia.